 The Zephyr kernel is derived from Wind River’s commercial VxWorks Microkernel Profile for VxWorks.
 Microkernel Profile has evolved over 20 years from DSP RTOS technology known as Virtuoso.
 The RTOS has been used in several commercial applications including satellites, military command and control communications, radar, telecommunications and image processing.
 The most recent example of the technology’s success is the successful Philae Landing on Comet Churyumov–Gerasimenko and the accompanying Rosetta Orbiter.

-The Zephyr Project’s goal is to become the best-of-breed, open source RTOS for connected, resource constrained devices, and built with security in mind.
+The Zephyr Project’s goal is to become the best-of-breed, open source RTOS for connected, resource constrained devices, and built with security and safety in mind.

 Why create another RTOS?